 Dr. Pellandini-Simányi is Assistant Professor in the Institute of Marketing and Communication Management.
 After studying Economics and Marketing (MSc), she earned her PhD in Sociology from the London School of Economics and Political Science.
 Previously, she taught at the Sociology Department of LSE, and held a Swiss National Science Foundation Marie Heim-Vögtlin Fellowship at the Institute of Management and Organization, USI, and an Assistant Professorship at ELTE, Budapest.

-Her current research projects look at the financialization of everyday life (principal investigator, funded by the Swiss National Science Foundation), the development of the mortgage market and the financial crisis in Hungary (principal investigator, funded by the Hungarian Scientific Research Fund) and shifting notions of the consumer in post-crisis financial consumer regulation in Switzerland, the UK and Hungary (individual grant, funded by the Hungarian Academy of Sciences).
+Her current research projects look at the financialization of everyday life (individual grant, funded by the Swiss National Science Foundation), the development of the mortgage market and the financial crisis in Hungary (principal investigator, funded by the Hungarian Scientific Research Fund) and shifting notions of the consumer in post-crisis financial consumer regulation in Switzerland, the UK and Hungary (individual grant, funded by the Hungarian Academy of Sciences).

 Dr. Pellandini-Simányi serves on the expert panel of Global Action Plan UK 'Goals for Good' project, focusing on sustainability and well-being.
 Previously, she was committee member of the American Sociological Association and worked in the social innovation and social needs program of the Young Foundation think tank, London.

 I study how new markets and novel consumer and organizational practices emerge.
 I am particularly interested in normalization and legitimation: in how practices that were once considered morally wrong or weird, or were not even considered because they simply did not exist, gradually become seen as normal.
 Lending to subprime borrowers, acquiring risky financial products, or the growing consideration of environmental aspects by firms and consumers are examples that my work covers.
 I use mixed methods (interviews, discourse analysis and surveys), covering multiple actors: consumers, firms and regulators.